jghelani-hl/docker-demo-hl/README.md

 docker run --rm -it -p 3000:3000 --network demo-network --name demo-node-app demo-node:latest
 ```

-- `--network demo-network` tells docker that we want to attach this container to the `demo-network` network
+- `--network demo-network` tells docker that we want to attach this container to the `demo-network` network as well.

-Now you can access your app at [localhost:3000](http://localhost:3000) and see the `{message: 'Hello World!'}` response.
+Now you can access your app at [localhost:3000](http://localhost:3000) and see the `{message: 'Hello World!'}` response as well as the successful connection to MongoDB in the node console.
 If you run `docker ps`, you will see that both the MongoDB container and the node app container are running.
-If you run `docker network inspect demo-network`, you will see that both the MongoDB container and the node app container are attached to the `demo-network` network.
+If you run `docker network inspect demo-network`, you will now see that both the MongoDB container and the node app container are attached to the `demo-network` network.

-Something interesting to note is that the node app container can connect to the MongoDB container using the container name.
+Something interesting to note is that the node app container connects to the MongoDB container using the container name as the host name for the Mongo connection string.
 This is because Docker automatically creates a DNS entry for each container that is attached to a network.
 This allows you to connect to other containers using the container name as the hostname.
 This is useful when you have multiple containers that need to communicate with each other.
 If you look at the code inside `index.js`, you will notice that we are using the container name as the hostname to connect to the MongoDB database.
 This is because the node app container can connect to the MongoDB container using the container name as the hostname.
 It's important to note that this will only work if the containers are attached to the same network and if the container calls are made from within the container.
 If, for example, you have a React app that is running on your local machine, and you want to connect to the node app container, you will have to use the IP address of the node app container (or localhost) instead of the container name, and you have to make sure that you are exposing port 3000 on the node container.
-This is because the React app is executed on the browser and not within the container, so you will not get DNS resolution from the browser run code.
+This is because the React app is executed on the browser and not from within the container, so you will not get DNS resolution from the browser run code.

 When we talk about Docker Compose, we will see how we can define networks and attach containers to networks in a more structured way.

 ## Volumes and Mounts

-Until now, we have seen how to build images, run containers, and create networks.
+Until now, we have seen how to build images, run containers, use environment variables, and create networks.
+The one thing I didn't mention before is that containers are intrinsically stateless.
 But what if you want to persist data between container restarts?
+For example, what if you want to save data to the MongoDB database, but everytime you restart the container that data is lost right now.
+What if we want to persist that data.
 This is where Docker volumes and mounts come in.
 By default, docker containers are stateless.
 This means that when a container stops running, all the data inside the container is lost.
 If you want to persist data between container restarts, you can use Docker volumes and mounts. it is important to note that you are not modifying the image itself, but you are modifying the container that is running the image.

 Let's test this out.
 Let's try a POST request to the `/name` endpoint for the node and mongo containers that are already running.
 It does come back with a success message.
 If we try the GET request to `/names` you will see the name we just entered coming back from MongoDB.